-Food Art - Salad Decoration in a Cup
+Food Art: How to Make Salad Decorations in a Cup

 Below are step-by-step instructions on how to turn simple vegetables into food art.
 Advanced artistry is not required.
 Basic knife skills and creativity are all you need.

 - a handful of baby spinach or another leafy vegetable

 - container (any clear ice-cream cup or wide-mouthed cocktail glass that is not too deep)